 In his book, “The Encyclopedia of Modern Bodybuilding,” the legend wrote about his super arm blaster as the equipment which confers “sturdiness of preacher curl with the elbows fixed firmly in place, which is good for training the lower biceps.”

-Does Arm Blaster Actually Work?
+Does Arm Blaster Actually Work and How?

 Benefits of Using an Arm Blaster